 This guide explains some of the choices you and your electrician will make in creating a safe way to charge your Tesla.
 While we don’t recommend you do the work yourself, it is smart to understand the various choices and what they mean.
-(May-2021 update)
+(Sep-2021 update)

 Charging Speed Calculator

 To find out the minimum outlet required, enter your model.
 If you plan to charge in freezing temperatures, set the adjust to Yes to compensate for additional power needed to heat the battery.
 Also, set how many miles you typically drive in a day and the planned charging start and end times.
 For example, many power utilities offer a lower rate if you charge between midnight and 6 am, so this may be your preferred charging time.
 If you have the same power costs around the clock, then perhaps you start charging when you typically arrive home at 6 pm and stop when you leave at 7 am.
 The objective is to find a starting point for how much power you need based on your specific car and time available to charge.